ESCOMP/ESMStandardNames/StandardNamesRules.rst

    narrowly-defined context or a variable without the scope-narrowing qualifiers already exists and cannot be reused.

 #.
-If there are two identical quantities from different schemes/ processes that
+If there are two identical quantities from different schemes/processes that
    need to be kept apart, suitable qualifiers are added to the names of the processes.
-   If one process is already established and more common than the other, then it sufficient to only prefix the new process with a suitable qualifier.
+   If one process is already established and more common than the other, then it is sufficient to only prefix the new process with a suitable qualifier.
 Example:
    ``due_to_convective_GWD`` and ``due_to_convenctive_whole_atmosphere_GWD``
    as discussed in https://github.com/ESCOMP/ESMStandardNames/issues/79.